dotkernel/development/wsl/README.md

 ansible-playbook -i hosts install.yml --ask-become-pass
 ```

-The installation process will ask for your AlmaLinux9 password, then iterate over each task in the playbook and output a short summary with the results.
+The installation process will ask for your **AlmaLinux 9** password, then iterate over each task in the playbook and output a short summary with the results.

 Once finished, check if everything works by opening in your browser: